murisi/TML/README.md

 # Self Interpretation
 This section lists the directives provided to support self-interpretation, how to invoke them, and what they do at runtime.
+The flag `--3pfp` should be used in conjunction with these dirrectives because their internals sometimes cause alternating fixpoints.
 Note that anything that can be achieved using these directives can also be achieved without them in pure TML.

 ## Domain